 git clone https://github.com/erictherobot/tinydb-julia.git

-This project provides a TinyDB struct that represents the database and store and retrieve functions to interact with the database.
+This project provides a TinyDB struct that represents the database and and functions to interact with the database.

 include("src/TinyDB.jl")